Overview

 -

 The Atkins Fellows Program is hosted by Atkins Library at UNC Charlotte.
 Atkins Library serves the students, faculty, and staff of UNC Charlotte in Charlotte, North Carolina.
-With current enrollment at nearly 30,000, UNC Charlotte is the fastest growing campus in the UNC system.
+With current enrollment exceeding 30,000, and achieving R1 status in 2025, UNC Charlotte is the fastest growing campus in the UNC system.
 Never been to our campus?
 Take a virtual tour.

 Charlotte is also one of the fastest growing cities in the United States.
 Our light rail system makes it possible for fellows to complete the fellowship and enjoy the city without a car.
 As North Carolina’s urban research university, UNC Charlotte provides access to all of the amenities that you expect of a city with the benefit of being situated in driving distance to the mountains and the ocean.
 This is an exciting time to live in Charlotte and work at Atkins Library and we hope you will consider joining us.